Last updated on March 12th, 2019 at 05:04 pm

-I have noticed something over the last couple years that I have never been able to quite put into words myself.
+I have noticed something over the last couple of years that I have never been able to quite put into words myself.
 Something that I have even done myself and seen with close friends.
+We tend to be over eager to broadcast ourselves.

 It can be a heavy subject because I see these small hints that are really clues to things much bigger in our lives.
 Primarily, on social media, when people start to grab for attention; specifically when they talk about pain points in their life and new habits/goals/realizations they are having and striving for.